What is Anterior Blepharitis? Causes & Treatment | Eye Love Cares

 Severe or untreated cases of blepharitis can cause damage to your cornea, which is the transparent layer that forms the front of the eye.
 The inflammation, redness, and irritation that accompanies anterior blepharitis can cause damage to the cornea’s surface.
 This damage is called keratitis.

 Anterior blepharitis can cause the cornea to become more susceptible to infection and ulceration.
 This can lead to permanent damage to the eyes and have a lasting negative impact on your vision.
 In addition, it can cause serious pain.

 Keratitis is a very serious medical condition that requires immediate medical attention.
-You should contact your doctor or eye care specialist if you notice any of the following symptoms:
+You should contact your eye care specialist if you notice any of the following symptoms: